Japan's Suga wins party leadership race, headed for premiership

 Suga is virtually certain to be elected prime minister in a parliamentary vote on Wednesday because of the LDP’s majority in the lower house.
 He will serve out Abe’s term as party leader through September 2021.

-Suga thanked Abe and vowed to push ahead with reforms.
-Abe, Japan’s longest-serving premier, said last month that he would resign because of ill health, ending nearly eight years in office.
+Suga had emerged as frontrunner in the race after Abe, Japan’s longest-serving premier, said last month he would resign because of ill health, ending nearly eight years in office.

-“I was born as the oldest son of a farmer in Akita,” Suga said.
-“Without any knowledge or blood ties, I launched into the world of politics, starting from zero - and have been able to become leader of the LDP, with all its traditions and history.”

-“I will devote all of myself to work for Japan and its citizens,” he added.
+Speculation is swirling that Suga will call an election for parliament’s lower house as soon as next month to boost his chances of winning a full three-year term as LDP chief next year.
+A vote for the chamber must be held by late October 2021.

 Suga has said he would continue Abe’s signature “Abenomics” strategy of hyper-easy monetary policy, government spending and reforms while juggling the problems of COVID-19 and a slumping economy, and confronting longer-term issues such as Japan’s ageing population and low birth rate.